Overview:

 Step 4: Commission your bird

-If Auto Commissioning is NOT enabled with your Docker bird, then as a final step you'll need to commission the new bird.
-The means in the Console, you'll see a commission popup, and you'll select the appropriate Flock for the newly launched Docker bird.
+If Auto Commissioning is NOT enabled with your Docker bird, then as a final step, you'll need to commission the new bird.
+The means in the Console, you'll see a commission pop-up, and you'll select the appropriate Flock for the newly launched Docker bird.

 The Auto Commission setting affects the Kubernetes configuration we generate for you; if the setting is enabled, it won't have any impact on containers already launched.
 You'll need to follow the above steps again to retrieve a newly generated configuration.